weaveworks/weave-gitops-enterprise/docs/cli/adr-config.md

       - if existing state value is not empty -> existing state value
       - otherwise default value

-Suggested Values is created during configuration as part of StepInput
+Suggested Values is created during configuration as part of StepInput.
+The suggested value should ensure it is a safe option.

 From